sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 <!-- > TODO(sqs): add steps for updating campaign spec's `changesetTemplate` to publish -->

 You'll see a progress indicator when changesets are being published.
-Any errors will be shown, and you can retry publishing after you've resolved the problem.
+Any errors will be shown, and you can retry publishing after you've resolved the problem by running `src campaign apply` again.
 You don't need to worry about it creating multiple branches or pull requests when you retry, because it uses the same branch name.

 To publish a changeset, you need admin access to the campaign and write access to the changeset's repository (on the code host).
 For more information, see "[Code host interactions in campaigns](managing_access.md#code-host-interactions-in-campaigns)".
 [Forking the repository](#known-issues) is not yet supported.